mixu/markdown-styles/readme.md

     generate-md --highlight-csv mds-csv ...

 You can write your own syntax highlighter wrappers.
+Have a look at [mds-hljs](https://github.com/mixu/mds-hljs) and [mds-csv](https://github.com/mixu/mds-csv) for examples.
 These come in two flavors:

 Asynchronous (three parameters):